Richardaeld/cola-vending-machine/README.md

             + id
             + `is_admin: <boolean>`
     + Returns:
-        + All user information in object
+        + All user information in object.
-        + This includes the users hashed password
+        + This includes the users hashed password.
     + Restricted:
         + Yes, admin
     + Path: